“Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.”

 “Do not gratify the desires of the body” (Gal.
 5.16).

-This is strong desire of any kind and is used of a good desire in Luke 22:15; Phil.
+“Lust” is an intense desire of any kind.
+The New Testament used it for good desire in Luke 22:15; Php.
 1:23, and 1 Thes.
 2:17 only.
-Everywhere else it conveys a bad sense.
-In Rom.
-6:12, the injunction against letting sin reign in our mortal body to obey the lust thereof refers to those evil desires that are ready to express themselves in bodily activity.
+Everywhere else, it conveys a bad sense.
+In Romans 6:12, the injunction against letting sin reign in our mortal body to obey the lust thereof refers to those evil desires that are ready to express themselves in bodily activity.

-This is a phrase that describes the emotions of the soul, the natural tendency towards things evil.
-Such lusts are not necessarily base and immoral.
+“Evil desire” describes the emotions of the soul, the natural tendency towards things evil.
+Such lusts are not necessarily base or immoral.
 They may be refined in character but are evil if inconsistent with the will of God.

 The believer lusts when he goes beyond the limits of desire that the Bible authorizes.

-We may know that it is wrong to marry a non-Christian, but if we marry them we go out of bounds from the Bible.
-We are headed for chastening.
-The non-Christian crowd can get away with murder but the Christian cannot.
+We may know it is wrong to marry a non-Christian, but if we marry them, we go out of bounds from the biblical standard.
+God will chasten us.
+The non-Christian crowd can get away with murder, but the Christians cannot.
 The Word of God is the supreme court beyond which there is no appeal.
 The Holy Spirit does not like a dirty home in which to dwell.